vivekvision/PandasDataWrangling/PandasSyntax.md

 df = pd.merge(df1, df2, on=[‘Key’], how =’left’)

-PS- column Key is present in both data frame and common data type Join on two Columns
+column Key should be present in both data-frame and should be common data-type

+# Join on two Columns

 df = pd.merge(A_df, B_df, how=’left’,  left_on = [‘A_c1’, ’A_c2’], right_on = [‘B_c1’, ’B_c2’])